Nitrogen vacancy centers in diamond as angle-squared sensors: Experimental Data

+Experimentally, the first task was to identify the NV axis orientations in a particular diamond nanocrystal by finding the magnetic field directions at which the expected Zeeman splitting is observed.
+While maintaining a fixed magnetic field magnitude, ESR spectra was measured at discrete steps in magnetic field directions.
+The magnetic field magnitude was chosen to be weak enough that our coils could produce it in any direction, although due to the symmetry of the NV centers, sweeping the magnetic field only along one hemisphere was sufficient.
+At each field orientation, a microwave drive was swept in frequency, and dips in the florescence indicated resonance with a spin transition.

-We monitored the ESR dip depth and frequency location while sweeping a fixed magnitude of $B_\mathit{ext}$ around in azimuthal and polar angles about the $\hat{z}$ direction.
-These plots for a diamond nanocrystal which was $\approx$ 10~$\mu$m away from the edge of the microwave loop are shown in \figref{fig:BField}.
-Similar behavior was observed in other diamond nanocrystals within 20-30~$\mu$m of microwave loop.
-The colormap for these plots is also shown. \figref{fig:20mTDepth} and \figref{fig:20mTLocation} show the behavior of the ESR dip depth and dip location respectively, while sweeping 20~$mT$ magnetic field on a hemisphere.
+We monitored the ESR dip depth and location while sweeping a fixed magnitude of $B_\mathit{ext}$ around in polar [0-90$^\circ$]($\phi$) and azimuthal [0-360$^\circ$]($\Theta$) angles, where the polar axis is defined to be normal to the substrate.
+The results for a specific diamond nanocrystal, which was $\approx$ 10~$\mu$m away from the edge of the MW loop, are shown in \figref{fig:BField}.
+Similar behavior was observed in other diamond nanocrystals within 20-30~$\mu$m of the MW loop. \figref{fig:20mTDepth} and \figref{fig:20mTLocation} show the behavior of the ESR dip depth and dip location respectively, while sweeping $B_\mathit{ext}$ in a hemispherical manner with 20~mT magnitude.
 Such plots help us broadly recognize the regions where the ESR dip depth is a maximum and dip location is a minimum, as shown by the circled regions in these plots.
-These regions can be thought of as orientations of the NV centers in a diamond nanocrystal, where we can hope for them to behave as $\theta^{2}$ sensors.
-For the plots shown here, in the space of polar [0-90$^\circ$]($\phi$) and azimuthal [0-360$^\circ$]($\Theta$) angles, these regions can be picked as follows - (a)around 50-70$^\circ$~$\phi$ and 90-120$^\circ$~$\Theta$, (b)around the pole of the hemisphere i,e, 0-20$^\circ$~$\phi$ and 250-280$^\circ$~$\Theta$ and (c)around 70-90$^\circ$~$\phi$ and 330-3520$^\circ$~$\Theta$.
-Due to the experimentally accessible magnetic field region being close to the pole of the hemispheres, we chose location (b) for further exploration. \figref{fig:20mTDip} shows the ESR dip at 20~$mT$ at 12.5$^\circ$~$\phi$ and 264$^\circ$~$\Theta$ which, as theoretically expected, is shifted to $\approx$ 2.3~$GHz$.
+These regions give the approximate orientations of the NV centers in this diamond nanocrystal, where we expect them to behave as $\theta^{2}$ sensors with very high sensitivity when the magnetic field magnitude is increased.
+Due to the experimentally accessible magnetic field region being close to the pole of the hemispheres, we chose the region nearest the pole for further exploration. \figref{fig:20mTDip} shows the ESR dip in this region which fits well to a Lorentzian lineshape with frequency at $\approx$~2.3~GHz, as expected.